strands-project/autonomous_patrolling/README.md

    * The optional argument randomized can be true or false.
 Default is true.
 If false is given, then the points are visited sequentially
    * The optional argument n_it specifies how many complete iterations of all the points should be done before the patroller outputs succeeded.
 Default is -1, which means infinite iterations
    * NOTE: For the robot to speak and ask for help, the user that launches this file needs to be logged in the robot's computer.
 This is related to [this](https://github.com/strands-project/strands_hri/issues/7)
+   * If you have the gamepad running, you can pause the patroller and assume control by pressing the dead-man switch.
+When the dead-man switch is released the patroller resumes patrolling the previous waypoint.
+   * You can also pause execution and regain the possibility to control the robot via other sources (e.g. rviz) by running:

+               $ rosservice call /pause_resume_patroller

+           To resume, just send another service call as above